mercari/mercari-engineering-ladder/en/MG1.md

 ## Teamwork
-Explains their ideas and opinions to other members in a manner that's respectful and easy to understand.

 Understands and explains the usefulness of delivering praise and feedback in a polite manner.

 Listens to others and makes their best effort to understand them, in order to build strong relationships with their teammates and manager.

+Understands and explains how to gather information necessary for making decisions.
+Some examples are: logging data, A/B tests.

-## Ownership
+## Professionalism
 Can find and leverage the knowledge required for their work.
 Creates documents relevant to their team for information sharing.

 Explains the importance of security and risk management.

-Listens to suggestions from others and utilizes them to improve their work.
+Explains their ideas and opinions to other members in a manner that's respectful and easy to understand.

-## Expertise
+## Continued Learning
 Learns new technical knowledge/skills relevant to their work and applies them with help from those around them.
 Examples: Programming languages, frameworks, testing, debugging, writing readable code